huggingface/transformers/docs/source/en/chat_templating.md

 <Tip>
 When tokenizing text that has been formatted with `apply_chat_template(tokenize=False)`, you should set the argument `add_special_tokens=False`.
-This will be done for you automatically if apply the chat template and tokenize it at the same time, using `apply_chat_template(tokenize=True)`.
+This will be done for you automatically if you apply the chat template and tokenize it at the same time, using `apply_chat_template(tokenize=True)`.

 Chat templates should always include all of the special tokens they need, and so adding extra special tokens with